 Every neighborhood in the City of Roses is like that.
 That's one of reasons that riding our light rail, MAX, is so much fun.
 If you have no particular place you need to be, you're going to see so much no matter which direction you head.

 You may want to bring along a notepad to write down the places you spot so that you can go back later (you may even need to take a couple trips through to take it all in).
-You can also pick up a good book or two on the Portland area.

 With that being said, let me show you around the various neighborhoods of Portland: